All Episodes

 I mean, somebody, you know, give me a piece of gum, don't misunderstand.

-I don't want the strings that come into somebody I that's why I would never run for office.
+I don't want the strings that come into it.

-And the moment you hold your hand out, and you ask people for money, there is an expectation attached to it.
+And the moment you hold your hand out and you ask people for money, there is an expectation attached to it.

-Now, in an ideal world, the expectation is that the person giving you the money will be satisfied if you just stay true to your ideas and your your ideals and principles and do everything you can to implement them.
+Now, in an ideal world, the expectation is that the person giving you the money will be satisfied if you just stay true to your ideas and your ideals and principles and do everything you can to implement them.

 And that I couldn't do.

-I'm just uh for I have I have tried to set my life up my whole life so that I didn't need to pend on anybody, so that I didn't have to ask anybody for it, because I've been through the I didn't want to go through it again, and I don't want to be obligated to anybody.
+I have tried to set my life up my whole life so that I didn't need to depend on anybody, so that I didn't have to ask anybody for any because I've been through that.

 And there are ways of doing that.